Antoinette Stockenberg, Author(2K)

 The calendar tells me it's Fall, and if the weather would just cooperate here in New England, we could get on with it.
 (Who wants to rake leaves when it's 87 degrees out?)
 Fall is the season for riotous color, bracing winds, wooly sweaters, touch football and crunchy apples.
 Cornstalk decor.
 Stacked-up firewood.
 Pick-your-own pumpkins -- the season, in short, for Halloween.

 porchlight(10K) When I think of Halloween, I think of witches.
 When I think of witches, I think of Salem.
-Which is why I've decided to release Beyond Midnight: A Tale of Modern Salem in e-book format this month.
+Which is why I've decided to release Beyond Midnight in e-book format this month.
 It just seems right.
 Some of my stories are lighter in tone, some of them darker (never fear; all of them are fun).
 Beyond Midnight is a spooky tale, one in which the owner of a prestigious pre-school in Salem, Massachusetts finds her family and fortune imperiled by a modern-day witch hunt.
 I'm especially fond of the characters in Beyond Midnight.
 We've all been teenagers, known clueless fathers, mourned a true love, been charmed by a toddler.
 They're all here, and their stories are our stories.
 We'll wring our hands for them, watch them develop, and in the end, we'll rejoice with them.

 Enjoy ... the story, and the season.